-Metrics and targets continued

-2022-2023 Equity & corporate credit emissions data Scopes 1 & 2

-As at 30th June 2023 Absolute emissions (tCO2e, scaled to 100% coverage) Carbon footprint (tCO2e/\$m invested) WACI (tCO2e/\$m revenues) Portfolio alignment (%) Portfolio GHG data coverage (%) Company reported data (%) Listed equities 96,923 32.1 65.4 45.1% 1 100.0% 75.3% Comparator - MSCI ACWI 174,626 57.8 142.0 - 99.9% - Listed investment grade credit 537,755 49.2 142.5 30.8% 2 78.5% 59.7% Comparator - BBG Global Agg Corporate 712,096 65.2 215.0 - 86.8% - BTPS total equity & corporate credit portfolio 634,678 45.8 127.1 33.6% 82.8% 62.8% Infrastructure 213,214 95.9 571.7 - 100% - Real estate 24,629 7.6 - - 75% - Government bonds 1,726,678 112.3 112.3 - 100% -

-1 A further 25.8% have committed to align but do not have an SBTi approved target.

-2 A further 10.2% have committed to align but do not have an SBTi approved target.

-Metrics and targets continued

-Key findings

-Since the 2020 baseline year, BTPS' equity and credit portfolio carbon intensity, measured using the Weighted Average Carbon Intensity (WACI, as detailed above) has fallen by 16%.
-At the same time, our absolute emissions from these asset classes have reduced by 51%, although a large part of this can be attributed to asset sales.

-We recognize that due to all the moving parts year-on-year changes in emissions can be quite volatile and seeing longterm progress towards net zero is the key focus.

-There are a couple of key factors that have contributed to the fall in WACI over the year:

-- The main driver is the redemption from some of the higher emissions intensity equity mandates.
-As a result, the remaining equity exposure is, for now, heavily exposed to service companies, which understandably operate with much lower carbon footprints. - 2.
-The second factor is the high level of inflation over the period which, all else equal, lowers the WACI, which is quoted relative to \$1m of sales.
+For example, the increase in WACI in our public equity portfolio this year can be attributed to the addition of a small number of high emitting equities with very high carbon intensity (up to 43x the portfolio average) which reflects the positive skew of carbon emissions.
+This means that a small number of companies are responsible for the vast majority of emissions.
+Furthermore, the relatively concentrated nature of the equity portfolio versus the corporate bond portfolio means that large swings are more likely to arise from this asset class.

-The significant reduction in absolute emissions (on the listed assets in our portfolio) is mostly a function of asset sales, predominantly from the listed equity portfolio in the second half of 2022.
-However, the Scheme has also seen a reduction in absolute emissions from the listed credit portfolio of 36% which reflect changes in the underlying portfolio.
+The significant reduction in absolute emissions (on the listed assets in our portfolio) over the past few years, is mostly a function of asset sales, predominantly from the listed equity portfolio in the second half of 2022.
+However, the Scheme has also seen a reduction in absolute emissions from the listed credit portfolio of over 50% which reflect changes in the underlying portfolio.
 While we do not wish to over-interpret short term changes in the carbon footprint of our listed assets, it is encouraging that on all key carbon metrics the portfolio has trended lower since 2020.
 We are also encouraged that for both the listed equity and credit portfolios the carbon footprint is smaller than it would be for a comparable sized investment in corresponding benchmarks.
 As equally important as the backward-looking carbon footprint metrics are the alignment and disclosure trends.
 We are encouraged by the trend of increased corporate disclosure, especially with the credit portfolio which is in relative terms the growing part of the portfolio.
 In regard to alignment, we are pleased to see an ever-growing number of portfolio companies that have had, or are committed to, receiving a transition plan approved by SBTi.
 This gives us confidence to expect further reductions in emissions in subsequent years.

-For the first time we have included the carbon footprint of infrastructure, real estate and government bonds.
-Together with equities and credit, these exposures make up over 70% of the portfolio.
+The carbon footprint of infrastructure, real estate and government bonds, together with equities and credit, make up over 70% of the portfolio.
 The carbon footprints of real estate, government bonds and, to a lesser extent, infrastructure, are not directly comparable to equities and corporate credit.
 For these reasons, we continue to split out the emissions by asset class.
-The BTPS infrastructure allocation has experienced a reduction in gross emissions of 8% since 2020.
-By 2025, the entire allocation will either have board approved emission reduction targets or alignment with a 1.5 degree warming scenario.
+The BTPS infrastructure allocation has experienced a reduction in gross emissions of 23% since 2020.
+By 2025, all the companies in the infrastructure allocation will either have Board-approved emission reduction targets or alignment with a 1.5 degree warming scenario.
 The real estate allocation has a significantly lower carbon footprint than it's peer group and has a 2030 net zero target for operational emissions.
 There is a lack of standardisation when it comes to how emissions should be accounted for in the case of government bonds and the problem of double counting has not yet been resolved.
-Nevertheless, under current calculation approaches, the emissions associated with government bonds are significantly higher than any other part of the portfolio, in both absolute and normalised terms.
+Nevertheless, under current calculation approaches, the emissions associated with government bonds are significantly higher than any other part of the portfolio, in both absolute and normalised terms